 Welcome to Early Years

-Our teacher is Mrs Woodall and our teaching assistant is Mrs Hancock.
-Mrs Cottey leads our new 2 Year Old provision.
+Our EY lead is Mrs Woodall, our teacher is Mrs Hunter and our teaching assistant is Mrs Hancock.
+Mrs Cottey leads our 2 Year Old provision.

 In Early Years we love to learn through play and first hand experiences.
 Our wonderful indoor and outdoor areas enable us to explore, investigate, discover, create, practise, repeat and consolidate our developing knowledge, skills, understanding and attitudes.